asansari/docker-payslip-analysis/README.md

        * Deductions
    * Create a bar-plot and side-by-side graphs

+# Usage
+   * Create a ./PDF/ directory and copy all the payslips (.pdf) in it

 # Docker
 We need Python and Java (tabula-py) for reading parsing the PDFs.
 Slim versions of Debian Buster base images have been